fornwall/rust-script/README.md

 <a name="compiling"></a>
 ### Manually Compiling and Installing

-`rust-script` requires Rust 1.11 or higher to build.
-Rust 1.4+ was supported prior to version 0.2.
+`rust-script` requires latest stable Rust to build.

-Once built, you should place the resulting executable somewhere on your `PATH`.
-At that point, you should be able to invoke it by using `rust-script`.

 <a name="hashbang"></a>
 ### Self-Executing Scripts